 Soft & Thick Snickerdoodles

 1 large egg

 2 tsp vanilla extract

 1/2 tsp salt

-Heat oven to 325F.
-Line 2 baking sheets with parchment paper or spray them with nonstick cooking spray.
+Preheat oven to 375F.
+Line two large cookie sheets with parchment paper or spray with cooking spray.
+Set aside.

 To make cinnamon sugar: stir together 1/4 cup granulated sugar and 1 tsp cinnamon in small bowl.
 Set aside.

 To make cookies: In large bowl using a stand mixer, cream butter for about 1 minute on medium speed.
 Add sugar on medium speed until fluffy.
 Add egg and vanilla.
 Scrape down sides as needed.
 Set aside.

 In a medium bowl, whisk together flour, cream of tartar, baking soda, and salt.
 On low speed, slowly add dry ingredients to wet ingredients in 3 different parts.
 Dough will be thick.
 Roll dough into 11/2-2 Tbsp balls.
 Roll balls in cinnamon sugar.
 Bake cookies on middle oven rack for 8-12 minutes.
 The cookies will be very puffy and soft.
 While they’re still warm, lightly press down on them with the back of a spoon to flatten them a bit if needed.
 Cool on baking sheet for 10 minutes and transfer to a wire rack to cool completely.